DaoCloud/DaoCloud-docs/docs/en/docs/amamba/offline-upgrade.md

         ```

         1. Relative path to run the charts-syncer command, not the relative path between this YAML file and the offline package
-        2. Change to your image repository url
+        2. Change to your container registry url
         3. Can also be any other supported Helm Chart repository category
         4. Change to chart repo url
-        5. Your image repository username, if chartmuseum does not have login authentication enabled, you do not need to fill in auth
+        5. Your container registry username, if chartmuseum does not have login authentication enabled, you do not need to fill in auth
-        6. Your image repository password
+        6. Your container registry password
-        7. Your image repository username
+        7. Your container registry username
-        8. Your image repository password
+        8. Your container registry password

     === "Chart repo not installed"